 Another way to restore forgotten passwords is to download and install Word recovery tools or use similar software online.
 However, it is important to note that opening secured Word documents in programs other than MS Word may corrupt them or render their content useless.
 Plus, the success rate of recovery tools is low, as the password-cracking process usually ends in an error or a damaged file.

 With all this in mind, our best advice is to create a copy of your unprotected Word document (if it is not public), which you can use in case you forget your password.
 Also, you can store your password in another file and keep it safe from others.
-Finally, we recommend using tools, such as PDF.net, to remember your passwords and be able to access them anytime.

-Using PDF.net as the Best Solution for Additional Security
+Using Pdf.net as the Best Solution for Additional Security

 If you want security beyond Word password protection, use our PDF tools to maximize your experience.
 We offer strong protection software, which allows you to create more complex passwords than Word.

 Also, you can encrypt PDFs on our website in several clicks for unbreachable security.
-In addition, PDF.net allows you to set various restrictions and prevent copying, printing, and filling, as well as make PDFs non-editable.
+In addition, pdf.net allows you to set various restrictions and prevent copying, printing, and filling, as well as make PDFs non-editable.

 We encourage you to test our software and familiarize yourself with these high-end online protection tools to ensure maximum security and privacy for you and your documents.